 Despite all the uncertainty and unprecedented challenges this year, Biocitizen remains committed to inviting students “off the screen, and into the green!”
-We are excited to offer an After School Enrichment focused on fun and outdoor learning!
+We are excited to offer a nature After School Enrichment focused on fun nature outdoor classrooms and forest school learning!

 Although Los Angeles is the second-largest city in the United States, our special city is proximal to so many spectacular outdoor classrooms.
 Some of these include Echo Park Lake, Elysian Park, San Gabriel Mountains, Santa Monica Mountains, the Los Angeles River Watershed, and many more!